-Some of the best ways for people to manage their time properly, and understand what they need to get done every day, is to use a tool to do so.
+Some of the best ways for people to manage their time properly, and understand what they need to get done every day, is to use a project planning tool to do so.

 For some people, this means carrying around a traditional agenda or planner everywhere they go.
 For others, having a large day planner on their desk suffices.
 Alternatively, entire workplaces can adopt task management and workflow tools to manage everyone’s day on one platform.

 Whatever works best, stick with it!
 Some people have found themselves completely reorganizing their life and cutting down their stress by simply planning and writing things out the night before.
-So, encourage your staff to find a tool that works for them and run with it.
+So, encourage your staff to find a tool that improves time management strategies sin the workplace and run with it!

 Though there isn’t a one-size-fits-all approach to time management, a good manager will always support their employees.
 By keeping expectations realistic, encouraging prioritization of tasks, and helping everyone track their progress, managers can create a stress-free and effective work environment.